 The goal of each local civic health survey is to be representative of the community surveyed to create an accurate depiction of civic health in the county, and each participating cohort county works with experts to achieve this goal.
 Each county will release a report about the survey findings, share them with partners, and use them to develop strategies to improve civic health.

 Georgia’s civic health is not strong when compared with the rest of the nation.
 High levels of civic health correspond to lower crime rates, better public health outcomes, and greater economic resilience, particularly during economic downturns.
 Engaging multiple sectors and across all demographics can create a better Georgia for everyone.

-Georgia Family Connection Partnership (GaFCP), along with the National Conference on Citizenship (NCoC), the Carl Vinson Institute of Government, and Georgia Forward published Georgia’s first-ever Civic Health Index in 2013.
+Georgia Family Connection Partnership (GaFCP), along with the National Conference on Citizenship (NCoC), the Carl Vinson Institute of Government, and Georgia Forward published Georgia’s first-ever Civic Health Index in 2013 as well as an updated version in 2019.
 The Civic Health Index measures civic health across four domains:

 - social connectedness, the ways Georgians connect with friends, family, and neighbors;

 - community involvement, the ways in which people interact beyond their social circles, including group membership, volunteer activity and charitable giving, and attending public meetings;